JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-08-26-cnidarian_sperm_smRNA_analysis.md

 conda deactivate
 ```

 Submitted batch job 42222961.
-Still got the same result...I wonder if I can relax the shortstack parameters?
+Still got the same result...Results [here](https://github.com/JillAshey/Cnidarian_sperm_smRNA/tree/main/output/shortstack/apoc/trimmed_default).
+I wonder if I can relax the shortstack parameters?
 I'm going to look more at the shortstack github [wiki](https://github.com/MikeAxtell/ShortStack/wiki/Vignette-%231-%3A-A-%22complete%22-run).
 Interestingly, the recommended inputs are "one or more untrimmed FASTQ files of small RNA-seq data".
 Shortstack has an `--autotrim` flag, which (according to the wiki): "tells ShortStack that the reads from --readfile need to be adapter trimmed, and that ShortStack should infer the adapter sequence.
 This is the recommended way to trim the adapters off of sRNA-seq data."
 Let's try running the same code but with the raw reads instead.

 In the scripts folder: `nano shortstack_apoc_rawreads.sh`